Article Content

 Let’s say you are traveling 1 m/s north.
 The next second you are traveling 2 m/s north.
 And the next second, 3 m/s north.

 We can say that our velocity is increasing by 1 m/s north every second.
-OR 1 m/s per second.
-OR 1 m/s/s also written as 1 m/s2 to the north.
-We call this acceleration.
+Also written as a 1 m/s2 acceleration North.

 If you hit the brakes, you’re also accelerating – just in the opposite direction (this is also called de-acceleration)!